We Are Passionate About Therapy

 I am the founder of SpeechFamily and helping others improve their communication skills is my primary passion.
 Watching client’s confidence grow as their ability to communicate with friends, family, co-workers, and others improves is what drives me to continue to seek new ways to integrate speech and language therapy into their lives.

 I enjoy working with children and adults with cognitive and communication disorders, such as receptive and expressive language, apraxia, dyslexia, phonological processing disorder, and dysfluency.
-I am trained in PROMPT, DIR/Floortime®, Lindamood Bell Visualizing and Verbalizing™, Applied Behavioral Analysis, and Multisensory Grammar.
+I am trained in PROMPT, DIR/Floortime®, Lindamood Bell Visualizing and Verbalizing™, Applied Behavioral Analysis, Multisensory Grammar, and Gestalt Language Processing.